giullianoth/MCreative/Readme.md

 ---
 **Disponível em | _Avaliable in_: Português - BR | _English_**

 Este é um projeto de um site fictício de portfólio de web design, chamado MCREATIVE.
-A construção do layout do site é ensinado pela Micaela do  em seu canal do [YouTube](https://www.youtube.com/@DescomplicandoSites).
+A construção do layout do site é ensinado pela Micaela do [Descomplicando Sites](https://descomplicandosites.com.br/) em seu canal do [YouTube](https://www.youtube.com/@DescomplicandoSites).
 Enquanto ela ensina a construir utilizando a plataforma Wordpress/Elementor, eu decidi replicar usando HTML, CSS e JavaScript, a fim de tornar o projeto mais desafiador.

 *This is a project from a fictitious web design portfolio site called MCREATIVE.
-The construction of the website layout is taught by Micaela from Descomplicando Sites on her YouTube channel.
+The construction of the website layout is taught by Micaela from [Descomplicando Sites](https://descomplicandosites.com.br/) on her [YouTube](https://www.youtube.com/@DescomplicandoSites) channel.
 While she teaches how to build using the Wordpress/Elementor platform, I decided to replicate using HTML, CSS and JavaScript in order to make the project more challenging.*

 ## Conteúdo | Content